-• To be safe
+- To be safe

-- To teach or learn - To be heard
+- To teach or learn

+- To be heard

+- To be able to benefit from secure attachment and positive relationships

 At Writtle Infant School we view all behaviour as communication.
 It is therefore important that we do not moralise our children's behavioural choices regardless of whether the behaviour is conscious or subconscious.
 Instead we aim to analyse what they are trying to communicate.
 We believe in a therapeutic approach to behaviour that prioritises the pro-social experiences and feelings of everyone within our school community.
 We take the view that negative experiences create negative feelings and negative feelings create negative behaviour.
 Conversely, positive experiences create positive feelings and positive feelings create positive behaviour.
 These views form the basis of our approach.
 Prosocial behaviour is deemed to be that which is positive, helpful and intended to promote social acceptance.
 It is demonstrated by our relationships with each other and by concern for the rights, feelings and welfare of others within our school community and beyond.
 All members of the school community have the responsibility to foster and promote these values by: